oldnomad/picosocks5/src/picosocks5.md

     this option may override effect of options and configuration files specified earlier.

-`-a` [_auth-format_:]_auth-file_, `--auth` [_auth-format_:]_auth-file_
+`-a` [_auth-format_:]_auth-spec_, `--auth` [_auth-format_:]_auth-spec_
-:   Specify authentication file.
-If _auth-format_ is omitted, default format
+:   Specify authentication source.
+If _auth-format_ is omitted, default
-    is `"password"`.
-Any number of authentication files can be loaded.
-    Note that order in which authentication files are specified may affect successful authentication if there is more than one secret per user and method pair.
+    format is `"password"`.
+Any number of authentication sources can be loaded.
+Note that order in which authentication sources are specified may affect successful authentication if there is more than one secret per user.

 `-A`, `--anonymous`
 :   Allow anonymous access even if there are users in the authentication
-    files.
+    sources.

 `-B` _bind-address_, `--bind` _bind-address_
 :   Specify external address to use for *BIND* and *UDP ASSOCIATE* commands.